hifisultonauliya/laravelapp/README.md

 -   need to install composer in youre machine
 -   need to install nodejs in youre machine
+-   need to install docker in youre machine

 ## How to Install